Fred-Vatin/never-be-lost/README.md

 ## Install

 <!-- todo add link -->

+**For the moment, this extension is not yet available on the marketplace.
+I’m waiting for my sponsorhip aprobation link from github.**

 1. Search for `vatin.never-be-lost` in the _**extensions**_ section of your VS Code or in the market place.
 2. Click on the `install` button.